giopina/udpclust/README.md

       import UDPClust as dp
       clustering=dp.cluster_UDP(dim,trj_tot)

 ### Input variables: ###
     dim = dimensionality of the dataset
     trj_tot = trajectory to perform the clustering (a subset of the total data set, usually) should be a numpy array shaped (N.frames)x(N.coords)

-##### TO DO: #####
-1) Add the option to feed directly a distance matrix
-2) Add stride and automatic assignment
+Optional:
+	sens = sensibility parameter for cluster merging (default=1.0) delta = parameter for core set definition (default=1.0) stride = stride to use for the clustering.
+The rest of the points will be assigned later to the same cluster of the closest point

 ##### Note: #####
-the distance matrix calculation and storage is unpractical for N. points >10^4 if that happen it is recommended to use a subset of the total data set (trj_tot) to perform the clustering and subsequently use the method assign(trajs) to assign all the dataset to the clusters
+the distance matrix calculation and storage is unpractical for N. points >10^4 if that happen it is recommended to use a stride>1

 ### OUTPUT VARIABLES ###